Welcome to the Home Study Course sponsored by the Health Care Training

 application of the principle to your setting.

 are asked.
-These correspond with the questions in your Answer Booklet.
+These correspond with the questions in your Test.
 The answers

-to these questions are found at the bottom of the page in your Answer Booklet.
+to these questions are found at the bottom of the page in your Test.

 Merely write the correct letter on the blank line that precedes each question.